Vikassoni91/iNotebook/README.md

 # iNotebook - Secure Note-Taking Web Application

+In today's digital world, staying organized is essential.
+To address this need, I created iNotebook, a web application that allows users to store, modify, and delete their notes securely.
+With user authentication and robust security measures, iNotebook ensures that users' data remains confidential and protected from unauthorized access.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).